Netests/netests/docs/index.md

 With network the steps are a bit differents.
 The verification will not be done directly one the devices.

-1. Execute your modification - Directly on the device (bad :confused:) or in a file and deploy with Ansible, Nornir etc. (good :smiley:).
+1. Execute a modification - Directly on the device (bad :confused:) or in a file and deploy with Ansible, Nornir etc. (good :smiley:).

    * Manually